 - The system will list the personal information we have for you, such as billing address and contact information.

-- After accepting the offer of admission, you can create a GW email account through the Virtual Help Desk's Account Center.
-See the Help Desk Account Center for detailed instructions and online assistance.
+- After accepting your offer of admission, you can create a GW email account through the Virtual Help Desk's Account Center.
+Visit this website to claim your email address for detailed instructions and online assistance.